Leli254/Vidoor/README.md

 ## Usage
-Enter URL: Paste the YouTube video or playlist URL into the provided text field.
+1.Enter URL: Paste the YouTube video or playlist URL into the provided text field.
-Select Type: Choose whether to download as video or audio.
+2.Select Type: Choose whether to download as video or audio.
 For video, choose the desired resolution from the dropdown (once fetched).
-Download: Click the "Download" button to start the process.
+3.Download: Click the "Download" button to start the process.

 ## Dependencies
 PyQt5: For creating the GUI.